Key points

 Review member entitlements

-To understand the minimum pension percentage required to be paid out each year, you’ll need to find out what you’re entitled to in the SMSF.
-This will require you to get a valuation of all the assets in the fund.
+To understand the minimum pension percentage required to be paid out each year, trustees need to find out what a member is entitled to in the SMSF.
+This will require trustees to get a valuation of all the assets in the fund.

 Segregated vs unsegregated

-If your SMSF is split into the retirement phase and accumulation phase, you’ll be required to decide whether to segregate or unsegregate the assets in the fund.
-If you decide the assets need to be unsegregated, you’ll need to get an actuarial certificate annually to figure out tax obligations.
+If your SMSF is split into retirement phase and accumulation phase, trustees will be required to decide whether to segregate or unsegregate the fund's assets.
+If they decide the assets need to be unsegregated, they'll need to get an actuarial certificate annually to figure out tax obligations.

 Review investment strategy

-The trust deed will set out the investment strategy of the SMSF.
-You’ll need to review the investment strategy to ensure you can still achieve what it sets out while still accessing a pension.
-You may need to alter the contents of the fund to bring it into line with what is set out, while still following the rule of providing for members' retirement.
+The trust deed will set out the investment strategy of an SMSF.
+Trustees need to review the investment strategy to ensure it can still achieve what it sets out while paying a pension.

 Review tax obligations

 SMSFs are a tax minefield and bringing a pension into the mix can complicate things further.
-There are numerous tax benefits associated with the move but consider seeing an accountant or tax specialist to ensure you’re doing everything by the book.
+There are numerous tax benefits associated with the move but consider seeing an accountant or tax specialist to ensure a fund is doing everything by the book.

 Determine pension payments